openedx/edx-documentation/en_us/students/source/completing_assignments/online_proctoring_rules_students.rst

 service.

-The proctoring rules listed in this topic are the basic rules that most courses use for "Closed Book" exam situations.
+The proctoring rules listed in this topic are the basic rules that most courses use for "closed book" exam situations.
 Your course team might decide on different rules for a proctored exam in your course, such as allowing you to access reference material or use a calculator during the exam.